-- 1. When a decision is being considered, it is recommended that the Speaker/Chairperson(s) ask the following questions in the following order: - a.
-Ask if anyone is opposed to the Resolution/Motion. - a.
-Ask if there are any abstentions. - a.
+- 6. When a decision is being considered, it is recommended that the Speaker/Chairperson(s) ask the following questions in the following order: - a.
+Ask if anyone is opposed to the Resolution/Motion. - b.
+Ask if there are any abstentions. - c.
 Ask if all are in support.